jesperfj/twilio-ivr-inbound/README.md

 Make a call to the number created during install.
 If you are outside the US and don't want to make an international call, install a [simple softphone app](https://github.com/jesperfj/twilio-voip-phone) and make the call from there.

+The app will store contact information in DynamoDB.
+After you've made a call and set a name, you can make another call and set a favorite color.
+You can see the data in DynamoDB with:

+    twilio twilioapp:run listContacts

 ## Customize

 The code defining the IVR is in [`ivr.js`](functions/ivr.js).
 You can change this code and redeploy using the serverless plugin.
 Install it with